Naveen-7000/weekday-frontend/README.md

 4.   **Start the development server:**

-    ```bash
     npm run dev

-Open the http://localhost:5173/ into chrome.
+Open the http://localhost:5173/ into Chrome.

 # Here is the Demo Video(drive):